shiftkey/blog/now/index.md

 ## Where?

-I'm hiding out on the west coast for a couple of weeks, trying to get as much work done as possible before I head back to Australia for the summer.
+After a long road trip, I'm back in Australia for the summer (and the silly season) recharging and just hopefully enjoying the warm weather.

 ## Side Projects